celo-org/docs/blog/04-03-2023-interact-with-smart-contract-on-celo-using-ethersjs/interact-with-smart-contract-on-celo-using-ethersjs.md

 ## Introduction
-Ethers.js is a library for interacting Ethereum-compatible blockchain protocols.
-Often, it is preferred due to its lightweight capability as it is only a library unlike web3js which is a framework.
-Celo operate Ethereum-like APIs fully compatible with Ethereum-style JSON RPC invocations.
+Ethers.js is a library for interacting with Ethereum-compatible blockchain protocols.
+Often, it is preferred due to its lightweight capability as it is only a library, unlike web3js which is a framework.
+Celo operates Ethereum-like APIs fully compatible with Ethereum-style JSON RPC invocations.
 Developers can leverage this compatibility and use the Ethers.js library to interact with a Celo mainnet or Alfajores as if it was on Ethereum.

 ## Prerequisites​